 Sterile vs. Aseptic

-Nowadays we also have the option to give you pronox.
+Nowadays we also have the option to give you Pro-Nox.
 This is gas similar to what you would receive at the dentist.
 It allows us to expand some of the options as to what can be done under local anesthetic.
 It is helpful for patients with anxiety and may make you feel much more comfortable with any given intervention, including injectables and/or laser resurfacing.
-There is added benefit that you breath the gas away as you breath normally so you can’t really “overdose” on the medicine and we do not need to monitor your vital signs during the procedure.
+There is added benefit that you breathe the gas away as you breathe normally so you can’t really “overdose” on the medicine and we do not need to monitor your vital signs during the procedure.

-In the end, while we are all cost conscious, safety is always the first and foremost goal at Y Plastic Surgery and we want to offer the best experience, even if it requires a bit more investment, to insure your safety during any procedure.
+In the end, while we are all cost-conscious, safety is always the first and foremost goal at Y Plastic Surgery and we want to offer the best experience, even if it requires a bit more investment to ensure your safety during any procedure.

 We know this does not answer every question you have or address every concern.
 It is merely a brief insight into how we think about these things.
 We are always happy to answer your questions online and in person.
-You can also call one of our offices at (404) 476-8774 (Alpharetta), (770) 954-8406 (Roswell), or (678) 737-4612 (Woodstock) to schedule an appointment
+You can also call our offices at (404) 476-8774 to schedule an appointment